-RED MEAT: beef, pork and lamb – high intake is strongly associated with cancer, heart disease and obesity due to its high saturated fat (inflammatory) and cholesterol content.
+RED MEAT: High intake of beef, pork, and lamb is strongly associated with cancer, heart disease, and obesity due to their high saturated fat (inflammatory) and cholesterol content.

 However, the above foods are an excellent source of protein, B6, B12 and easily absorbable haem iron.

-DAIRY PRODUCTS: butter, milk, cream, cheese and yoghurt – high in saturated fat and cholesterol and need to be avoided by people suffering from obesity, diabetes, high cholesterol levels, and cancer patients.
+DAIRY PRODUCTS: butter, milk, cream, cheese, and yoghurt are high in saturated fat and cholesterol and need to be avoided by people suffering from obesity, diabetes, high cholesterol levels, and cancer patients.
 Dairy products are also known to encourage skin conditions such as acne, eczema, dermatitis and psoriasis.
-Due to intensive farming dairy products can be high in oestrogen – avoid if suffering from any oestrogen related conditions such as breast cancer, PCO, fibroids, etc.
+Due to intensive farming, dairy products can be high in oestrogen – avoid if suffering from any oestrogen related conditions such as breast cancer, PCO, fibroids, etc.

-Alternatives: Soya milk, soya cheese, soya yoghurt, rice milk, oat milk, almond milk, goats milk, goats-cheese and sheep’s yoghurt.
+Alternatives: Soya milk, soy cheese, soy yoghurt, rice milk, oat milk, almond milk, goats milk, goats cheese and sheep’s yoghurt.